-The Talking Caller ID provides you a caller's information via the voice command without having to look at the aforementioned handset.
-An advanced answering machine with up to 40 minutes of messages will prove useful if you're not home often.
+The Talking Caller ID provides you with a caller's information via the voice command without having to look at the handset.
+An advanced answering machine with up to 40 minutes of messages will prove useful if you're often absent at home.

 Over 100 quids for a home phone is not a price everybody will be willing to pay.

-Panasonic brand of the device with their characteristic quality that comes with four handsets makes this item a great choice for anyone who's looking for a quality cordless phone and lives in a crowded household.
+The product in question is a great example of a Panasonic phone, with the company's characteristic quality.
+Four handsets make this set a great choice for anyone who's looking for a quality cordless phone and lives in a crowded household.

 Nuisance Call Block, Talking Caller ID, Do Not Disturb, Power backup Operation, 40 minutes Advanced Answering Machine, Eco Mode Plus